modsim/mycelyso/README.rst

 ###########
 The accompanying publication is currently in submission/review, its citation will be added here once it has been published.

+Submitted was at commit 9b1f26932f7b4536440b8a9b1fa5ae9d5345e54f.
+We however have found some os-specific bugs (Windows), which have been fixed in the meanwhile.
+Using the current version should mitigate these issues.

 Documentation
 #############
 Documentation can be built using sphinx, but is available online as well at `Read the Docs <https://mycelyso.readthedocs.io/en/latest/>`_.